DInA's Small Grants Program

 Small Grants Program for Micronutrient Data and Interventions that Support Vulnerable Populations

-In 2023, DInA launched its annual Small Grants Program to support its alliance members.
-This program invites eligible organizations or groups to apply for small grants of up to $15,000 USD.
-The grants aim to support organizations in low- and middle-income countries with capacity building activities and advocacy efforts for micronutrient data to be carried out over a 1-year period.
+The Micronutrient Data Innovation Alliance (DInA) launched its Small Grants Program in 2023 to support its alliance members in advancing micronutrient data and interventions.
+This annual program provides small grants of up to $15,000 USD to eligible organizations in low- and middle-income countries (LMICs) for capacity-building activities and advocacy efforts over a one-year period.

 • Hosting stakeholder meetings or building coalitions to advocate for micronutrient data collection